Convert times between any timezone, track world clocks, and plan meetings across time zones. Powered by your browser, no external libraries.

 The International Date Line (IDL) is an imaginary boundary running approximately along the 180-degree meridian in the Pacific Ocean.
 When crossing the IDL from west to east, travelers subtract a day from the calendar; crossing from east to west, they add a day.
 The IDL is not a straight line but zigzags to avoid splitting countries and island groups.
 For example, the line detours east of Fiji and west of Hawaii, and in 2011 Samoa shifted from the east side to the west side of the IDL to align more closely with its major trading partners in Australia and New Zealand.

 While most time zones are offset from UTC by whole hours, several notable exceptions exist.
 India uses a single time zone for the entire country at UTC plus five hours and thirty minutes.
 Nepal is the only country using a UTC plus five hours and forty-five minutes offset.
 The Chatham Islands of New Zealand use UTC plus twelve hours and forty-five minutes, and the Marquesas Islands in French Polynesia use UTC minus nine hours and thirty minutes.
 Iran operates at UTC plus three hours and thirty minutes, and Afghanistan at UTC plus four hours and thirty minutes.
-These non-standard offsets can create confusion and require careful handling in software systems, which our converter addresses by relying on the comprehensive IANA timezone database.
+These non-standard offsets can create confusion and require careful handling in software systems, which our converter addresses by relying on the IANA timezone database.

 Scheduling meetings across multiple time zones is one of the most common challenges in international business.
 The key concept is finding "overlap hours" where all participants are awake and ideally within business hours (typically 9:00 AM to 5:00 PM local time).
 For common pairings, some guidelines apply.
 Between New York and London (five-hour difference), the best meeting window is typically 9:00 to 11:00 AM New York time (2:00 to 4:00 PM London).
 Between New York and Tokyo (fourteen-hour difference), morning meetings in New York correspond to late evening in Tokyo, making early morning or late afternoon New York time the only viable options.
 Our Meeting Planner feature automates this analysis by displaying all participant times simultaneously with business hours clearly highlighted.